Polymorphic Iterable Sequential Effect Systems: Iteration

 We will use \emph{partial closure operators}, where the result of iteration may be undefined, because we will construct it for effect quantales where certain combinations may be undefined, such as Tate's Crit (Definition \ref{def:crit-effects}), or where certain upper bounds on repetition do not exist, such as the locking effect quantale (Definition \ref{def:locking}).
-The useful closure operator properties above carry over to the partial case (in particular, the bijection between operators and ranges holds for the elements where the operator is defined, and a subset is a \emph{partial closure subset} if for every $x\in P$, $X\cap{x\uparrow}$ has a least element or is empty, in which case the operator is undefined on $x$). \citet{saraswat1991} observe the useful intuition that a partial closure operator is a (total) closure operator on a downward-closed subset: if the operator is undefined for some $x$ it is undefined for all greater elements, while if it is defined for some $x$ then it is also defined for all lesser elements.
+The useful closure operator properties above carry over to the partial case.
+In particular, the bijection between operators and ranges holds for the elements where the operator is defined, and a subset $X$ is a \emph{partial closure subset} if for every $x\in P$, $X\cap({x\uparrow})$ has a least element or is empty, in which case the operator is undefined on $x$. \citet{saraswat1991} observe the useful intuition that a partial closure operator is a (total) closure operator on a downward-closed subset: if the operator is undefined for some $x$ it is undefined for all greater elements, while if it is defined for some $x$ then it is also defined for all lesser elements.
 The partial analogues of the properties above are exactly the extensive, idempotent, and monotone properties we require for iteration.
 As in the total case, identifying a suitable partial closure subset will determine an operator for iteration.

-The natural choice is the set of elements for which sequential composition is idempotent, which we refer to as the \emph{freely iterable elements}: \begin{definition}[Freely Iterable Elements] The set of freely iterable elements $\mathsf{Iter}(Q)$ of an effect quantale $Q$ is defined as $\mathsf{Iter}(Q) = \{ a\in Q \mid a\rhd a=a\}$ (the set of idempotent elements of $Q$). \end{definition}
+The natural choice is the set of elements for which sequential composition is (strictly) idempotent. \begin{definition}[(Strictly) Idempotent Elements] The set of (strictly) idempotent elements $\mathsf{Idem}(Q)$ of an effect quantale $Q$ is defined as $\mathsf{Idem}(Q) = \{ a\in Q \mid a\rhd a=a\}$ (the set of idempotent elements of $Q$). \end{definition}

 This is the set targeted in earlier versions of this work~\cite{ecoop17}.
 But it turns out to be useful later to relax this slightly:

 \begin{definition}[Subidempotent Elements] The set of \emph{subidempotent} elements $\mathsf{SubIdem}(Q)$ of an effect quantale $Q$ is defined as $\mathsf{SubIdem}(Q) = \{ a \in Q \mid a\rhd a\sqsubseteq a\}$ (the set of \emph{subidempotent} elements of $Q$). \end{definition}